 If you want to combine your love of the outdoors with a classic tourist destination, try camping in the Florida Keys.
 Sugarloaf Key has a KOA and is located near Key West.
 The KOA has plenty to do, but when you yearn for a bit of civilization just hop over to Key West.
 It is only half an hour away.
 Just bring your own tent and a comfy air mattress because they don’t have cabins for rent.
+This is a great stop on a road trip through the Florida Keys.

 Sugarloaf Key/ Key West KOA